cbushehry/language-learner/README.md

 # language-learner

+## 1. Description
-Language Leaner Application from Zenva Course
+Simple Language Leaner Application from Zenva Course

+DEPLOYMENT: Project has not been deployed yet

+## 2. Features
+ * user is promtped with spanish word
+ * user then select one of four english translations
+ * if user is correct score++ and moves to next question

+## 3. Credits / Contact
+This application was created by Cameron Bushehry

+email: c.bushehry@gmail.com